Promoters and hostesses FAQ

 What is the 70-day rule all about?

 If the employment is to be Short-term employment the employee may work a maximum of 70 days per calendar year.
 Employment is possible for a maximum of 3 months at a time.
-But how are the 70 days regulation are the working days taken into account?
+But how are the working days taken into account for the 70-day rule?
 In principle, all days worked are added together.
-It does not matter on which days the work was completed.
+It is irrelevant on which days the work was completed.
 They are added together:

-If the final statement shows that you have worked not just 70, but 71 days, regular social security contributions must be paid.
+If the final payroll shows that you have worked not just 70 but 71 days, regular social security contributions must be paid.
 You can find detailed information on this in our article "The extension of the 70-day rule - what students need to know"

 How old do you have to be to work at TRUST Promotion?

-There is also a minimum age requirement to join TRUST Promotion as a promoter or hostess.
+There is also a minimum age requirement to start working as a promoter or hostess at TRUST Promotion.
 The minimum age for starting this job is 18.
 It is a good opportunity for students, for example, to earn money in addition to their studies.

 How is payment in the trade fair, promotion and events sector?

-At TRUST Promotion we offer good pay.
+We at TRUST Promotion offer good pay.
 The hourly wage is usually between 11 and 13 euros.
-Occasionally there are also above-average paid jobs for promoters and hostesses that are billed at 16 or 17 euros per hour.
+Occasionally, there are also above-average paid jobs for promoters and hostesses that are billed at 16 or 17 euros per hour.

 I often get rejections or no offers.
 Are there specific reasons for this?

-Of course, it is always annoying when you receive rejections or no offers at all.
+Of course, it is always annoying when cancellations arrive or no offers appear at all.
 This can be due to various things.
-Here we show you how we proceed with the selection process.
+Here we show you how we proceed in the selection process.
 Here we give you an overview of the decisive factors for rejections and few offers.

 Basically, we take the following approach when so many applicants have applied for a job:

-1. Selection of the Sedcard according to job profile
+- Selection of sedcard according to job profile

 There are a few things you can pay attention to in order to stand out from the crowd and receive as many offers as possible.
 The most common reasons for rejection include the following points:

-You are also welcome to read our article "How do I get the best jobs as a host/hostess or promoter?" about the correct procedure for Sedcard inform.
-With an optimal sedcard, you have a good chance of finding exciting jobs.
+You are also welcome to read our article "How do I get the best jobs as a host/hostess or promoter?" about the right approach to the sedcard.
+With an optimal Sedcard you have a good chance of finding exciting jobs.

 But you should also ask and answer a few questions yourself.
 Customers always look very closely because they want to be able to rely on the staff.
 How can you answer the following questions?

-• Have you often canceled at short notice in the past?
+- Have you often cancelled at short notice in the past?

 Why should I definitely come to the casting?

-A Casting is an ideal opportunity to put yourself in the right light and convince others.
-If you come to the casting, you can not only convince us, but also some customers.
-In most cases, clients have specific ideas about how you should look for a particular job.
-The customer wants to see for themselves in the casting whether it really fits.
-If you don't come to the Castingyou are wasting your chances.
+A casting is an ideal opportunity to put yourself in the right light and convince others.
+If you come to the Castingyou can not only convince us, but also some customers.
+It is usually the case that clients have specific ideas about the charisma for a particular job.
+The customer wants to see for themselves in the casting to see if it really fits.
+If you don't turn up to the audition, you're wasting your chances.

 Do I need to prepare for the casting?

-You can regard the audition as a job interview.
+The Casting can be regarded as a job interview.
 A certain amount of preparation is therefore important.
 A well-groomed appearance is one of the most important preparations.
 You should also be fresh, punctual, motivated and smiling.
 If you present yourself well and are prepared, you have the best chance of landing the job.

-Is there anything I need to consider regarding the photos I want to upload for the sedcard?
+Is there anything I need to bear in mind regarding the photos I want to upload for the sedcard?

 There are a few points to consider regarding the photos for the sedcard.
-Here in the "Promoter FAQ" & "Hostess FAQ" you can get a brief overview of this area.
-The Sedcard is a kind of business card and should be designed accordingly.
-Photos are generally part of the sedcard and should not be missing.
+Here in the "Promoter FAQ" & "Hostess FAQ" you will get a brief overview of this area.
+The sedcard is a kind of business card and should be designed accordingly.
+Photos are generally part of the Sedcard and must not be missing.
 But they have to be the right pictures.
-Preferably upload different and, above all, current photos.
+Preferably upload different and, above all, current pictures.
 The following photos are important:

 When we talk about a casual photo, we don't mean party pics.
 We just want to see how versatile you are and whether you look good in a wide variety of outfits, from casual and light to extravagant.
 Professional photos are preferable.
 In our Article "Perfect sedcard picture" explains what an optimal image should look like.